MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-sensitivity-labels.md

 This button starts the **Create policy** wizard, which lets you edit which labels are included and the label settings.
 When you complete the wizard, any changes are automatically replicated to the selected users and services.

-Users see new labels in their Office apps within 30 minutes.
+Users see new labels in their Office apps within one hour.
 However, allow up to 24 hours for changes to existing labels to replicate to all users and services.

 ### Additional label policy settings with Security & Compliance Center PowerShell